SarahSchool27/IMGD4000_Hatch/Hatch_RubbishRumble_Portfolio.md

 I was given a basic grey box of the world and a set of assets from our art team.
 From there I populated the world with assets, building the piles that made up the environment of the junkyard.
 I also determined where to place the item spawn zones to ensure people were moving and staying largely in the center area.
 During playtesting we received the feedback that the level was too large.
 There were multiple iterations where I decreased the level size to keep players closer to their opponent.

-Assets made by Irene Wu and Chloe Luongo.
+Trash Piles Early Design (Assets by Irene Wu and Chloe Luongo)

-Trash Piles Early Design
 ![Enviroment Art Grayscale](./PortfolioImages/samplescene_02.jpg)
 ![Enviroment Art Grayscale](./PortfolioImages/setdressing_01.jpg)

-Level Layout
+Level Layout (Assets by Irene Wu and Chloe Luongo)
 ![Level Layout](./PortfolioImages/enviro_01.jpg)
 ![Level Layout](./PortfolioImages/enviro_5.jpg)

-Closeups
+Closeups (Assets by Irene Wu and Chloe Luongo)
 ![Enviroment Art](./PortfolioImages/enviro_3.jpg)
 ![Enviroment Art](./PortfolioImages/enviro_2.jpg)
 ![Enviroment Art](./PortfolioImages/enviro_4.jpg)